Juneteenth Giving Campaign

-Building on the momentum of movements around Black independence, this campaign seeks to provide opportunities for increased awareness and financial investment into a solid educational foundation for traditionally underserved boys of the Bishop Walker School for Boys.
+In the spirit of "sharing", this campaign seeks to provide opportunities for increased awareness and financial investment into a solid educational foundation for traditionally underserved boys of the Bishop Walker School for Boys.
 By sharing compelling digital media stories featuring the talent and intelligence of BWS scholars, you can help with the click of a button!

 To increase awareness of BWS in local and national African-American and Pan-African communities and with anyone committed to diversity, inclusion, equity, and justice.